 The agency life is both terrifying and exhilarating at the same time.
 As we took on more clients, the complexities that came with them challenged us in every way possible — every client is unique and every solution must be just as unique in order to solve their needs online.
 From the beginning, everyone adopted the mentality to never give up, and we developed new skills as we took on tasks outside of our comfort zones.
 We created work we were proud of with our friends and never looked back.

 It was always our attempt to wholeheartedly do everything we can for the people that we work for and the people that we work with.Dario Tadić

 During our time growing and evolving, we found we needed something to keep our hearts in the right place and give back to the vibrant DC community.
-That’s why in 2012 we founded GiveBack DC, a nonprofit initiative serving local organizations in need.
+That’s why we founded ‘GiveBack DC’, a feel-good initiative serving local organizations in need.

 When we held our first Hackathon in 2012, our goal was to use our strengths as strategists, designers, and developers to create premium websites for local charities and nonprofits who couldn’t otherwise afford them.
 Since then, we’ve expanded into many other causes and have donated over $500,000 in services through major events in DC… If you have any giving back ideas that you believe we should explore, please share, as we are always looking for where/for whom we can provide the biggest impact.